andreasmuelder/statecharts.online/chapters/02-states-transitions-and-events.md

 ---
 title: States, Transitions, and Events
 layout: chapter
+description: Understand the core building blocks of statecharts — states, transitions, and events — and how they define behavior and flow.
 ---

 At the heart of every statechart are **states**, **transitions**, and **events**.
 These core elements describe how your system behaves, how it reacts, and how it evolves over time in response to inputs.
 Let's break them down step by step.